Sport in Kosovo: Handball

 Small handball (modern handball) was introduced in 1950–1951.
 Handball teams succeeded in joining the first and second leagues in the former Yugoslavia, which at that time (1970–1980) was among the strongest leagues in the world.
 Teams such as Borci, Prishtina and Trepca reached the first league of the former Yugoslavia.
 Some of the players that played for the Yugoslav national team were Aziz Makiqi, Hasan Bajrami, and Tahir Sojeva.

 From 13–23 October 1979 the women's World Junior Championships were held in Kosovo.
 The participants were: Austria, USSR, Denmark, France, the Netherlands, Hungary, Italy, Japan, Yugoslavia, Norway, DR Germany, FR Germany and the United States.

 After the Kosovo War, many attempts were made for the internationalization of handball however this did not happen until 18 December 2004, when Kosovo handball federation was accepted in the European Handball Federation with conditional rights.
 After that year, Kosovo's teams such as KH Prishtina, KH Besa Famiglia, KH Kastrioti and KH Trepça participated in European competitions.

 Presently in Kosovo there is a handball super league (major league), as well as a first league, juniors' league, and cadets' league in both the women's and men's categories.
 Participating clubs in the super league are: Besa Famgas, Prishtina, Kosova, Kastrioti, Zhegra, Drenica, Vëllaznimi, Trepça, Samadrexha, Llapi, and Drita.

 The greatest success so far was achieved in the Cell Cup tournament in Hungary in 2013, where the Kosovo U18 team took second place in a competition with teams from across Europe.
 Kosovo would host the 2019 IHF Inter-Continental Trophy in Prishtina.
 The Kosovo U21 men's handball national team were able to win this competition and qualify for the first time to the IHF Men's Junior World Championship in 2019 Spain.
 They became the first national team in Kosovo to qualify for a world championship, in any team sport.

-At the 2025 IHF Inter-Continental Trophy held in Prishtina, the Kosovo U18 National team were able to secure an spot for the 2025 IHF Men's U19 Handball World Championship in Egypt.
+At the 2025 IHF Inter-Continental Trophy held in Prishtina, the Kosovo U18 National team were able to secure a spot for the 2025 IHF Men's U19 Handball World Championship in Egypt.
 At the 2025 IHF Men's U19 Handball World Championship Kosovo faced Switzerland, Hungary and Morocco in the Preliminary round.
 They finished third in the group.
 Kosovo would finish this Tournament in 24th place.

 The Kosovo Women's U18 secured a spot at the IHF Women's Youth World Championship.
 After winning the 2024 IHF Inter-Continental Trophy they secured Kosovo's second participation.
 They participated at the 2024 Women's Youth World Handball Championship held in China and ranked 23rd.

 The Kosovo men's national handball team is a recognized member in the EHF and IHF, since 2014.